gtpedrosa/gtpedrosa.github.io/content/projects/_index.md

 * [Tiano](https://github.com/gtpedrosa/tiano): Transcription of piano songs.
 If you have a bad ear such as me you would appreciate to have a piano sheet for every song you want to play;
 * [DEMEC Thesis](/): Combined [UFPE Thesis](http://www.cin.ufpe.br/~paguso/ufpethesis/) project with [ABNTex](https://www.abntex.net.br/) and applied ABNT rules of formatting to offer a latex template that complied with the guidelines of the mechanical engineering department of UFPE.

-Outside the computer you can find me mostly reading, playing piano/bass guitar or more rarely (sic) rock climbing and painting.